Scottish Witch Stories: The Facts & The Fiction

 Every Halloween, plenty of children (and adults) across Scotland grab their broomsticks and dress up as witches.
 Lots of pointy hats, warts, cackling and cauldrons along with a healthy dose of eye of newt.
 It’s one of the classics costumes, but not so long ago, acting like a Scottish witch was nothing to joke about!

 The lives of people accused of witchcraft were in real danger as a wave of paranoia swept the nation.
-Today, we have memorials, local landmarks and plenty of old tales to tell, but where is the line between the truth and films like Hocus Pocus?
+Today, we have memorials, local landmarks and plenty of old tales to tell, but what’s the truth behind the stories?
 There’s probably no other element of Scotland’s varied folklore that’s quite as mixed up as this.

 When it comes to Scottish witch stories, it’s time to separate the facts from the fiction.